ejabbered/slpkg/README.rst

   Versions: {14,1, 14.2}

-* Choose default repositories you need to work from file '/etc/slpkg/repositories.conf' defaults are 'slack' and 'sbo' repositories and read REPOSITORIES file for each of the particularities.
+* Choose default repositories you need to work from the file '/etc/slpkg/repositories.conf' defaults are 'slack' and 'sbo' repositories and please read the REPOSITORIES file for each of the particularities.
-  If a repository is not in the above list, manage custom repositories with commands 'repo-add' and 'repo-remove'.
+  If a repository is not in the above list, manage the custom repositories with the commands 'repo-add' and 'repo-remove'.

 Usage